smitty222/jambot/README.md

 **(NOTE: most functionality is not yet covered by tests)**

 ## Running in production
-A `Dockerfile` is included should you wish to containerise to run in production.
+A `Dockerfile` is included should you wish to containerise to run in production.# turntablebot